 - Then patting skin dry and applying topical medication to eczema-affected areas and moisturizer to the non-affected areas.

 - At this point, clothes (or bandages) soaked in water are worn by the patient, with a layer of dry clothes pulled on over top.

 “We know that putting a patient on oral steroids can give you a dramatic improvement.
-But then (when the drugs wear off) you have this dramatic rebound, and how many times are you going to do that?” says study author Dr. Mark Boguniewicz, author of the study and a pediatric allergist and immunologist at National Jewish Health in Denver.
+But then (when the drugs wear off) you have this dramatic rebound, and how many times are you going to do that?” says Dr. Mark Boguniewicz, author of the study and a pediatric allergist and immunologist at National Jewish Health in Denver.
 In his view, “eventually the side effects are worse than what you’re treating.”

 For the study, 72 children between the ages of 6 months and 12 years underwent WWT for 2 to 16 days.
 After finishing the therapy, all study participants had significantly reduced eczema, and this improvement lasted for a whole month afterward.